enthusiasticgeek/Foucault_KnifeEdge_Mirror/README.md

 **Note:** Set --displayWindowPeriod 0 if one doesn't want to automatically exit the program after 10 seconds.

 **Note:** One may try to vary the --skipPixelsNearCenter value if not interested in calculating the intensity in the immediate neighbourhood of the center of the mirror.
 The default value of 40 suffices for most cases.

+## Troubleshooting

+1. **Python script takes too long to execute and display plots and images**

+   **Potential Fix:** The detector only works if it is fed a decent quality image.
+Given this is true (a) Check the value of brightness toleance and try lowering it (e.g. 10) since wider the range - most pixels with similar intensities will lie between the range (b) Check the image resolution and reduce to 640x480.

+2. **Python script crashes with segfault or exits with other errors**

+   **Potential Fix:** Either comment or uncomment `#matplotlib.use('tkagg')` line at the top of the Python script (as applicable).
+Some Operating system packages may or may not need this for matplotlib and opencv.
+Also ensure the image file exists at the location that is passed as an argument to the Python script.

+3. **Python script is unable to detect the mirror**

+   **Potential Fix:** Adjust p1, p2, minR, maxR, minDist parameters if necessary.
+The default values p1 (20), p2 (60), minR (10), maxR (0), minDist (5) are sufficient for majority of the cases.
+These parameters are critical to detect mirror from the photo using HoughCircularTransform function.

 **Credits:**